apache/pulsar/site2/docs/concepts-messaging.md

 > #### No ordering guarantees across multiple topics
 > When a producer sends messages to a single topic, all messages are guaranteed to be read from that topic in the same order.
 However, these guarantees do not hold across multiple topics.
 So when a producer sends message to multiple topics, the order in which messages are read from those topics is not guaranteed to be the same.

-Here are some multi-topic subscription examples for Java:
+The following are multi-topic subscription examples for Java.

 ```java
 import java.util.regex.Pattern;